A progressive micro frontends framework - Fronts

 An architectural style where independently deliverable frontend applications are composed into a greater whole.

-As front-end development becomes increasingly complex, traditional large front-end projects should likely end up being difficult to maintain due to over-coupling, and therefore Micro Frontends is also gaining attention in front-end architectures.
+As front-end development becomes increasingly complex, traditional large front-end projects often become difficult to maintain because of tight coupling.
+This is why micro frontends have gained attention in front-end architecture.

 Benefits and Value of Micro Frontends

-Only if the overall process of application development can be developed, deployed and managed independently of the code base, etc., then the front-end project can have true independence guaranteed.
-And this possibility of team autonomy is also in line with Conway’s Law, which states that “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure”, thus bringing about a possible new form of organizational management.
+Only when each part of the application can be developed, deployed, and managed independently can a front-end project achieve real independence.
+This team autonomy also aligns with Conway’s Law: “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure.”
+In practice, micro frontends can enable a new organizational model for large front-end teams.

 Motivation

-Among the many micro frontends solutions, single-spa and Module Federation are the best of them.
+Among many micro frontend solutions, single-spa and Module Federation are two of the most influential.

 In 2019, Zack Jackson proposed and implemented Module Federation.
-Module Federation is a completely different concept from single-spa, and allows a JavaScript application to dynamically load code from another application.
-It completely solves the problem of code dependency sharing and runtime modularity.
-The idea is true - A game-changer in JavaScript architecture as mentioned in Zack Jackson’s article.
-And it’s currently supported by Webpack, Next.js, and Rollup.
+Module Federation is different from single-spa: it allows one JavaScript application to dynamically load code from another application.
+It directly addresses dependency sharing and runtime modularity.
+As Zack Jackson described, it is a game changer in JavaScript architecture, and it is supported by Webpack, Next.js, and Rollup.

 Hotspots of Micro Frontends Framework

-Based on the current mainstream micro frontends frameworks or concepts, the following is a compilation of the main hotspots involved.
+Based on current mainstream micro frontend frameworks and concepts, the following are the main design questions involved.

-- Should the granularity level be application level or module level
+• Should the granularity be application-level or module-level?

-- Whether the entry point file is HTML or JavaScript
+• Should the entry point be HTML or JavaScript?

 Isolation of CSS is almost required and is supported by many micro frontends frameworks.
 We may have to do all kinds of hijacking to ensure the security, performance and stability, and also consider the compatibility of different browsers.
 However, JS isolation is relatively expensive to implement, and the fact that such isolation is required for modern front-end engineering depends on the actual situation of each micro frontend.

-- Generic micro frontend and support multiple containers with multiple modes (Or SSR, etc.)
+• Generic micro frontends and support for multiple containers or modes

 With rapid iteration and business growth, various module management becomes very important, so when a large front-end project practices micro frontends architecture at a later stage, version control and dependency management will become especially important, which will determine the delivery efficiency and maintainability.